TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 5 - Landing Page -> A simple landing page with transition

 6 - Joke Generator -> In this project we are fetching jokes from a joke api   'https://icanhazdadjoke.com/'  and putting them inside a container .On the press of a button you can read new jokes!!!!11

+7 -KeyCode - Shows the key and the keyCode you pressed